Nicolas211202/Nicolas211202/README.md

 # Robotics for everyone
-Hello my name is Nicolas I am a mechatronics engineering student looking to expand my knowledge.
+Hello my name is Nicolas I'm a mechatronics engineering student looking to expand my knowledge.